HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/barrett.md

 # Background

 The Barrett M95 is a redesigned version of the Barrett M90, which was itself a bullpup bolt-action version of the semi-automatic Barrett M82.
 Compared to the M90, the M95 is the adjustment of the pistol grip and trigger to gain better magazine clearance.
 Minor changes were also made, such as a chrome-plated barrel, a redesigned bolt handle, and a modified firing pin and trigger.
 The Barrett M82 was chosen over the M95 to become the US Army's new anti-materiel rifle, but it still sees usage in the hands of a variety of special forces worldwide.
-Learn more about the Barret M95 [here](https://en.wikipedia.org/wiki/Barrett_M95).

 # Strategies